MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-how-to-modify-table-mappings-for-synchronization.md

 ---
-title: Modify Table Mappings for Synchronisation | Microsoft Docs
+title: Mapping the Tables and Fields to Synchronise | Microsoft Docs
-description: Learn how to change the table mappings that are used when synchronising data between Business Central and Dynamics 365 Sales.
+description: Learn how to map tables and fields for synchronising data between Business Central and Dynamics 365 Sales.
 author: bholtorf
 ms.service: dynamics365-business-central
 ms.topic: article